ajsinha/abhikarta-llm/docs/PATENT_WORTHINESS_ANALYSIS.md

 ## CONCLUSION

-Abhikarta-LLM v1.3.0 contains **significant patentable innovations** that differentiate it from all known prior art.
+Abhikarta-LLM v1.4.0 contains **significant patentable innovations** that differentiate it from all known prior art.
 The combination of:

 - LLM-powered intelligent choreography
 - Pre-warmed agent pools with round-robin selection
 - Unified messaging abstraction
 - Multi-provider LLM support
 - Visual design tools
+- Multi-channel notification orchestration (v1.4.0)
+- Webhook receiver with cryptographic verification (v1.4.0)

 ...represents a **novel, non-obvious, and commercially valuable** contribution to the field of AI agent orchestration.